 - maintaining a healthy environment within the uterus

 - its natural ability to reduce occurrences of occasional growths

 - balancing hormones to achieve healthy estrogen levels by eliminating exogenous sources of estrogen (from diet and lifestyle)

 The article The Best Natural Remedies for Uterine Fibroids offers ways support the body in doing all of the aspects mentioned above.

-Dong Quai is not to be used during menstruation, in pregnancy or while breastfeeding and not along with anticoagulant drugs, aka. blood thinners or hormonal medications.
+Dong Quai is not to be used during menstruation, in pregnancy or while breastfeeding, and not along with anticoagulant drugs, such as blood thinners, or hormonal medications.

 - Gladstar, R. (1993).
 Materia Medica For Women.
 In Herbal Healing for Women (pp. 240-241).
 New York.
 Simon & Schuster.